mdqinc/SDL_GameControllerDB/README.md

 # SDL_GameControllerDB

-A community sourced database of game controller mappings to be used with SDL2 Game Controller functionality.
+A community sourced database of game controller mappings to be used with SDL2 and SDL3 Game Controller functionality.

 # Usage
 Download gamecontrollerdb.txt, place it in your app's directory and load it.